mlbrnm/mlbrnm/README.md

 ## About Me
 I'm a lifelong technology enthusiast.
 I love knowing how things work, whether mechanical, biological or digital.

-I have experience as a professional Bubble.io developer, including advanced functionality such as data migration, API integration and custom JavaScript plugin development, as well as working in the healthcare and film industries.
+I have experience as a professional Bubble.io developer, including advanced functionality such as data migration, API integration and custom JavaScript plugin development, as well as working in the healthcare and film industries as a software developer and system administrator / network technician.

 ---